We are partnering with the South Asia Center at the University of Pennsylvania on this program. It is open to all GEEO participants.

 EMERGENCY CONTACT NUMBERS:

-G Adventures South Asia Manager, Rishab (Delhi, India)
+G Adventures South Asia Manager, Sorab (New Delhi, India)

 If for any reason you are unable to reach the G Adventures local office, please call the numbers listed below to connect with their Sales team, who will happily assist you.